owacoder/cppdatalib/README.md

    - `CPPDATALIB_DISABLE_WEAK_POINTER_CONVERSIONS` - Disables raw pointer and std::weak_ptr conversions to core::values.
 Note that defining this flag will not result in compile-time errors when attempting to convert a weakly-defined pointer.
 It will be implicitly converted to bool instead.
 As this may not be what you want, use at your own risk.
    - `CPPDATALIB_DISABLE_IMPLICIT_DATA_CONVERSIONS` - Disables implicit conversions between types and removes the convert_to_xxx() member functions of core::value.
 The as_xxx() member functions of core::value are remapped to be identical to the get_xxx() member functions.
 The MySQL format requires that this be undefined
    - `CPPDATALIB_THROW_IF_WRONG_TYPE` - Makes the get_xxx() member functions of core::value throw an error if the currently stored type is not the requested type.
 The "default value" parameter is irrelevant if this is defined.
 Some internal library code may throw errors with this flag defined, so use at your own risk
    - `CPPDATALIB_ENABLE_ATTRIBUTES` - Enables API for attachment of attributes to any core::value instance.
 Attributes consist of an object with arbitrary-type keys and values, and each of those keys or values may have attributes of their own.
 NOTE: This must be defined for the standard XML format.
 The filesystem library requires this to be defined for file metadata (permissions and modification time) to be available.
 WARNING: Stack-overflow protection is not extended to attributes having attributes having attributes, etc. Please limit how many nesting levels of attributes a given attribute has.
+NOTE: defining this value increases the size of a `value` instance
+   - `CPPDATALIB_DISABLE_TEMP_STRING` - Disables the use of a standard or custom `string_view` class.
+If defined, all strings will be of type `string`.
+If not defined, strings may be of type `string` or `temporary_string`.
+Saves space if not defined, saves time if defined
    - `CPPDATALIB_DISABLE_IMPLICIT_TYPE_CONVERSIONS` - If defined, this flag makes all core::value constructors (except for core::null_t) and all core::value type conversion operators `explicit`.
 User code and future formats should compile with this flag defined, although the library is much easier to use with it undefined
    - `CPPDATALIB_DISABLE_CONVERSION_LOSS` - If defined, this flag makes internal core::value converters throw errors if data loss would result, including loss of precision by converting to or from "real"
    - `CPPDATALIB_ENABLE_BOOST_COMPUTE` - Enables the [Boost.Compute](http://www.boost.org/doc/libs/1_66_0/libs/compute/doc/html/index.html) adapters, to smoothly integrate with Boost.Compute types.
 The Boost source tree must be in the include path